Shival-Gupta/SmartHome-AgenticAI-Simulation/CONTRIBUTING.md

 4. Maintainers will sync changes to this repo.

 ## Syncing Changes (Maintainers)
-For those with write access:
+For those with write access to this repo:
 1. **Add Remotes** (once):
    ```bash
    git remote add unitysim-origin https://github.com/Shival-Gupta/HomeAutomation-UnitySimulation.git